 New generation LED troffers have lighting controls integrated or built-in emergency backup to make your job easy.
 And the good news is that the price of LED troffers has gradually gone down over time.
 As of 2018, basic LED troffers and flat panels were being sold at prices very similar to those of fluorescent troffers.

 Better Lighting Performance

 While lowering energy costs and maintenance costs is crucial to keeping organizations efficient, it is very important to make sure that the performance of the lighting is not compromised.
 LEDs produce higher quality light and they are in a class of their own.
 LED troffers to distribute light very differently compared to fluorescent troffers and provide a more even foot candle on the ground below.
 In addition, their optics can be varied so as to meet foot candle requirements from virtually any height.

 Another important thing worth noting is that LED troffers come in a wide range of color temperatures: from warm to cool (including 3000K, 3500K, 4100K, 5000K, and 6500K).
-Some LED troffers are available in RGBW.
-This means that they produce red, green, blue, and white light.
-RGBW troffers can be controlled wirelessly or remote controlled from a distance.

 The high correlated color temperature of LED troffers also gives end users the ability to choose a specific look for any given space.
 LED lights also have a high color rendering index which ensures that people working under the LED troffers are able to clearly see whatever they are working on.